 It is easy to assume that, thanks to the use of various IT tools in our modern business world, we are “integrated.”
 It is important, however, to make the distinction between connected and integrated.
 Having real-time access to real-time information, direct communication with different departments and business units, and cloud-based storage of files and data available to everyone across your organization is necessary in today’s business world, but it should not be confused with being integrated.

 Using all of the IT tools available to you is helpful, but it is simply the price for doing business in our modern world.
 Full integration means studying all aspects of your business and including all of your projects within your portfolio to make them work together.

-Gone is the “silo” way of working, where projects are treated as individual, independent programs with their own distinct inputs and outputs.
-The PPM approach is to connect all of your functions and processes so effects of changes and improvements in one area are instantly taken into account:
+Gone is the “silo” way of working, where projects are treated as individuals, independent programs with their own distinct inputs and outputs.
+The PPM approach is to connect all of your functions and processes so the effects of changes and improvements in one area are instantly taken into account:

 - Push on one button and measure the effect across all of your projects.

 That is the power of project portfolio management.

 No More Old and New Projects